-Last year, as in years past, our tap water met or exceeded all U.S. Environmental Protection Agency (USEPA) and state drinking water health requirements.
+Last year, our tap water met or exceeded all U.S. Environmental Protection Agency (USEPA) and state drinking water health requirements.
+See page 6 for detailed information regarding lead sample results and education.

 Through regular monitoring, any contaminates found were verified to be within regulatory standards.
 The detected amounts and the associated standards, are included in the tables published within this report.